SAIS-S2S-Technology/Roadmap/Roadmap.md

 Ultimately, Nitze and Herter have succeded at doing what we hope to help students do - embrace change to advance the values of an open and stable world.

-## What We Believe about Technology and Global Policy
+## What we believe about technology and global policy

 To know how we work, it helps to know how we think about the impact of technology on global policy.
 The list below captures our beliefs -- both those about strategy on a broader scale and those about the changing nature of policy work.